-To raise the head restraint, pull upward on the head restraint.
-To lower the head restraint, push the adjustment button, located at the base of the head restraint, and push downward on the head restraint.
-Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for information on tether routing.
+To raise the outboard head restraints, pull upward on the head restraint.
+To lower the head restraints, push the adjustment button located at the base of the head restraint, and push downward on the head restraint.

-NOTE: To remove the head restraint, raise it as far as it can go then push the release button and the adjustment button at the base of each post while pulling the head restraint up.
+To remove the outboard head restraints, raise it as far as it can go.
+Then, push the adjustment button and the release button at the base of each post while pulling the head restraint up.
 To reinstall the head restraint, put the head restraint posts into the holes and push downward.
-Then adjust the head restraint to the appropriate height.
+Then, adjust it to the appropriate height.